Localized deformation for initial data sets with the dominant energy condition: Introduction

 If, in addition, $(g_1, \pi_1), (g_2,\pi_2)\in C^{\infty}(\overline{\Omega})$, then we can achieve $(\bar{g}, \bar{\pi})\in C^{\infty}(\overline{\Omega})$. \end{theorem}

 We will consider deformation and gluing constructions in the asymptotically flat setting, for which it is essential to make use of the modified operator $\Phi^W_{(g,\pi)}$ for $W$ not necessarily $0$.
-As an application, we show that for any asymptotically flat initial data set, one can solve for a new initial data set that interpolates to a model initial data set in a way that the dominant energy condition also interpolates.
-Note that at the flat data, the modified operator $\Phi^0_{(g_\mathbb{E}, 0)}$ recovers the usual constraint map, and the adjoint operator has a kernel.
-In the asymptotic gluing, the deformation may occur far into the asymptotically flat end, so we need to take into account of the finite-dimensional approximate kernel from the flat data, by employing an admissible family.
+As an application, we show that for any asymptotically flat initial data set \emph{without} assuming the no-kernel condition, one can solve for a new initial data set that interpolates to a model initial data set in a way that the dominant energy condition also interpolates.
+Note that at vacuum data, the modified operator $\Phi^0_{(g, \pi)}$ recovers the usual constraint map, so that in particular the adjoint operator $(D\Phi^0_{(g_{\mathbb E}, 0)})^*$ at the flat data has a kernel.
+In the asymptotic gluing, the deformation may occur far into the asymptotically flat end, so we need to take into account the finite-dimensional approximate kernel from the flat data, by employing an \emph{admissible family} (see Definition~\ref{definition:admissible}).
 This is carried out as in the vacuum case, but we remark that the admissible family in our setting can include not only the Kerr family, but also non-vacuum ones such as the Kerr-Newman family.

 Let $\chi$ be a smooth cutoff function that is $\chi=1$ on the Euclidean unit ball $B_1$ and $\chi=0$ outside $B_2$ with $\chi(1-\chi)$ supported on a compact subset of $B_2 \setminus \overline{B_1}$.
 Let $\chi_R (y) = \chi(y/R)$ be the rescaled cutoff function. \begin{theorem} Let $k\ge 0$.
 Let $(M, g, \pi)\in C_{\mathrm{loc}}^{k+4,\alpha} \times C_{\mathrm{loc}}^{k+3,\alpha}$ be an asymptotically flat initial data set with the ADM energy-linear momentum $(E,P)$.
-Given $\epsilon>0$, there exists $R_0>0$ such that for any $R>R_0$, there is an initial data set $(\bar{g}, \bar{\pi}) \in C^{k+2, \alpha}_{\mathrm{loc}}\times C^{k+2,\alpha}_{\mathrm{loc}}$ with
+Given $\epsilon>0$, there exists $R_0>0$ such that for any $R\geq R_0$, there is an initial data set $(\bar{g}, \bar{\pi}) \in C^{k+2, \alpha}_{\mathrm{loc}}\times C^{k+2,\alpha}_{\mathrm{loc}}$ with